OCA/product-attribute/product_tier_validation/readme/CONFIGURATION.rst

 Note that, since Product start as archived records, the *Definition Domain* must include ``"|",["active","=",True],["active","=",False]``.
 Otherwise the validation rule won't apply correctly in new records.

+Setting new Products inactive can be disabled, by removing the "draft" code from the initial Product State.